Heart problems and diabetes and sex hormones

 For men who already have heart problems or diabetes, hormone treatment can make these conditions worse.
 If you have diabetes you may need to check your blood sugar level more often.
 You may also need to increase the amount of insulin you have.

 If you have heart problems, your heart specialist may need to check your heart medicines before you start hormone therapy.
-And you may need to have check ups more often while you are having treatment.
+All men have regular blood tests to check the level of cholesterol in the blood during their treatment.

 We need more research to understand exactly how and why these problems develop.
 Then we can develop treatments that can treat the problems or prevent them from happening.

 Research suggests that women who take hormone therapies called aromatase inhibitors may be at a slightly higher risk of heart problems.
-The group of aromatase inhibitors includes the drugs anastrozole, exemestane and letrozole.
+The group of aromatase inhibitors includes the drugs anastrozole (Arimidex), exemestane (Aromasin) and letrozole (Femara).

 It is not certain why there is a higher risk of heart problems in these women.
 Researchers think it may be because the hormone therapy increases the amount of cholesterol in the blood.
 This is a rare but serious side effect and is especially important for women who already have heart problems.